SimonKapfura/ImageGallery/README.md

 # ImageGallery

-The website is for storing data only for registered users.
+The website is for storing images only for registered users.
 Registered users can perfom CRUD operations on their pictures.